sanpetaa/calkoo_automated/README.md

 #### Technological prerequisites

 * Installed Java JDK version 9+
-* Make sure environment path to Java JDK is set as JAVA_HOME
+* Make sure environment path to Java JDK
-* Installed GIT available in command line
+* Installed GIT or clone from website
-* Installed newest version of Chrome/Firefox browser
+* Installed the newest version of Chrome/Firefox browser
 * IDE of your choice for code development (Eclipse recommended and supported)
-* Tools installed: TestNG, Maven
+* Tools installed:
+**TestNG- can be installed from Eclipse- Help- Eclipse Marketplace- Search for 'testng' and download it **Maven is an in-built application in Eclipse